pandas-dev/pandas/doc/source/dataframe.rst

 You will often want to perform some other computation with the DataFrame other than the statistical operators above.
 Likewise, you may want to transform the data in some way (like taking the square root or natural logarithm).
-To solve these problems, you should use the **apply** function.
+In most cases, you will want to use the **apply** function.
 In short, **apply** will call a function that you pass on each row or column of the DataFrame and, depending on the return type of the function, return a Series or DataFrame.

 ::